7 myths about homelessness in Australia

 People of all ages and backgrounds — including women, children, families, young people and older people — can become homeless.

-Six out of ten people seeking support from homelessness services are women.2
+Over half the number of people seeking support (59% or around 162,400 people) from homelessness services last year were women.2

 Myth 2 Homeless people sleep on the street.

-Contrary to common perception, only 6% of people who are homeless are sleeping rough in improvised dwellings such as sleeping in parks, bus shelters, abandoned buildings or shop doorways.3
+It's not traditionally what we think homelessness looks like but in reality, only 6% of people who are homeless are sleeping rough in public places such as sleeping in parks, bus shelters, abandoned buildings or shop doorways.1

-Majority of people are hidden from view; ‘couch surfing’, moving between shelters, living in overcrowded dwellings or sleeping in cars.
+The majority experience hidden homelessness which includes; ‘couch surfing’, moving between shelters, living in overcrowded dwellings or sleeping in cars.

 Myth 3 Being homeless is a choice.